GeorgeHercut/fuckTheWorld/README.md

 # fuckTheWorld
-I want to build an app
+I want to build an appssad